 Some administrative units include the full name of a person.
 In such cases there are two acceptable formal names.

-Charles H. Lundquist College of Business
+Lundquist College of Business

 Robert Donald Clark Honors College

 the honors college